 Reduced independence causes significant shifts in the lives of seniors.
 A sudden or prolonged change in behavior or mood may indicate the presence of or be a precursor to mental illness.
 Often, highly specialized care designed specifically to address geriatric psychological issues may be required.
 The Pavilion at Williamsburg Place is ideally suited to provide this type and level of older adult psychiatric care.

-The Williamsburg Place campus offers a 24-bed inpatient facility designed to treat the behavioral health needs of older adults.
+The Williamsburg Place campus offers a geriatric-specific track.
 Treatment is based on the principles of Milieu Therapy, a form of psychotherapy that makes use of therapeutic groups or communities.
 Typically, patients will join a group and be encouraged to take responsibility for themselves and the others within the group.
 Milieu Therapy at The Pavilion provides a safe, supportive, and secure group environment in which older adults can receive comprehensive psychiatric care and return to a stable level of functioning.
 Each individual is assessed by a team of professionals lead by a psychiatrist to determine if they meet the medically necessary criteria for inpatient-level care.

 Our Geriatric Program is designed specifically for adults ages 55 and over.
 Presenting symptoms may include behavioral disturbances, severe depression with suicidal thoughts, anxiety, hallucinations, and delusions.
 Common admission diagnoses include dementia, depression, anxiety, mood and behavior changes, and even substance abuse.
 Medical specialists may be consulted to manage underlying physical illnesses that may be contributing to behavioral, emotional, and cognitive instability.